Currently reading: The new cars of 2024 worth waiting for

 Nissan Ariya Nismo

-Nismo name returns for a high-performance variant of Nissan’s mainstream electric crossover.
-Spotted testing at the Nürburgring Nordschleife, it’s expected to feature a more aggressive, track-biased set-up for the four-wheel drive system, as well as more than 400bhp.
+The Nismo name returns for a high-performance variant of Nissan’s mainstream electric crossover.
+It gets a more aggressive, track-biased set-up for the four-wheel drive system, plus more than 400bhp in its most powerful specification.

 Omoda C5